tylerlong/rc-ivr-scripting-demo/README.md

 ```

-## Why Lambda proxy?
+### Why Lambda proxy?

 Because:
 1. We want to send HTTP responses as soon as possible
 1. We also want to take our time to do things in the background.

-Proxy with respond quickly and start a thread to continue to do things.
+Proxy will respond quickly and start a thread to continue to do things.